 - i.
-The Board may consist of up to seven Members as follows: - ii.
-Three Members elected as Board members by the Members of the Association in accordance with Rule 7 c below. - iii.
-One Podiatrist Maori representative.
-A Maori representative body (recognised by the Board) shall determine their processes for selecting their representative. - iv.
-One Podiatrist student representative.
-A student representative body (recognised by the Board) shall determine their processes for selecting their representative. - v.
-The Board may co-opt from time-to-time additional Board members with or without full voting rights provided that at no time shall there be more than two [2] such co-opted Board members.
-Their term of appointment will be two years unless the Board specifies a shorter period or earlier rescinds their appointment.
-A person may be co-opted because they bring particular aptitude to the Board and such person(s) may or may not be a current Member.
+The Board may consist of up to eight Members as follows: - ii.
+Five Members elected as Board members by the Members of the Association in accordance with Rule 7 c below.

+- iii.
+One Podiatrist Māori representative.
+A Māori representative body (recognised by the Board), shall determine their processes for selecting their representative. - iv.
+The Board may co-opt additional Board members with or without full voting rights provided that at no time there shall be more than two such co-opted Board members.
+The term of appointment will be until the following AGM unless the Board specifies a shorter period or rescinds their appointment.
+A person may be co-opted because they bring particular aptitude to the Board and such person(s) may or may not be a current Member. - v.
+No person may be a member of the Board for more than six consecutive years, they may nominate for a further Board position after a two year stand down period.